nodejs/node/doc/api/packages.md

 available in your environment - provided you have Node.js installed.

-By default Corepack won't enforce any specific package manager and will use generic "Last Known Good" versions, but you can improve this experience by setting the [`"packageManager"`][] field in your project's `package.json`.
+By default Corepack won't enforce any specific package manager and will use the generic "Last Known Good" versions associated with each Node.js release, but you can improve this experience by setting the [`"packageManager"`][] field in your project's `package.json`.

 ## Package entry points